 - an 18-foot-high by 125-foot-long Lower Robertson Dam with a spillway crest elevation of 384.6 mean sea level (msl);

-- 5-foot-high flashboards which raised the normal maximum pool elevation to 386.1-feet msl;
+- Oberymeyer crest gates which raise the normal maximum pool elevation to 386.6-feet msl;

 - An impoundment with a surface area of 8.6 acres;